 “Our goal is to not only tell a compelling story leveraging Magic: The Gathering’s incredible body of work, but to also push the medium and perception of storytelling through animation.
 This series will cross the genres of suspenseful thriller, horror, and drama with deeply developed characters the likes of which are not often seen in animation.”

 Magic: The Gathering will be animated by Bardel Entertainment, the same studio behind The Dragon Prince and Rick and Morty, so the series could look similar to one or both.

-When Will Netflix’s Magic: The Gathering Series Be Released?
+When will Netflix’s Magic: The Gathering series be released?

-Netflix’s Castlevania series was announced in February 2017, and the short Season 1 debuted that July.
+Hasbro announced in a 2021 investor’s call that Magic: The Gathering would premiere at some point in 2022.
+By comparison, Netflix’s Castlevania series was announced in February 2017, and the short Season 1 debuted that July.
 Netflix’s The Dragon Prince was announced in July 2018, and Season 1 was released in September 2018.

 Will there be spin-offs to Netflix’s Magic: The Gathering series?

 Despite the animated series not releasing yet, the Russos still have their eyes on expanding the franchise.
 During Comic-Con 2019, shortly after the show was announced, Joe Russo teased, “It’s an animated project with the potential to spin it off into live-action.
 It’s a game we love — we’re geeks and love Magic: The Gathering and we’re excited to tell stories with it.”